lubuntu-team/manual/source/2/2.3/2.3.2/screenshot.rst

 How to Launch
 -------------
-To launch screenshot from the menu -> Grapics -> Screenshot or run
+To launch screenshot from the menu :menuselect:`Grapics --> Screenshot` or run
 .. code::

    lximage-qt -s